 Diversity hassle

-A 2016 look at using Accenture for the organization Girls Who Code showed that 24 percent of IT jobs were filled through women—and ladies made up just 18 percentage of laptop technology college students.
+A 2016 look at using Accenture for the organization Girls Who Code showed that 24 percent of IT jobs were filled through women—and ladies made up just 18 percent of laptop technology college students.